renpy/renpy/sphinx/source/displaying_images.rst

 * ``scene`` - clears a layer, and optionally shows an image on that layer.
 * ``hide`` - removes an image from a layer.

+As abrupt changes of image can be disconcerting to the user, Ren'Py has the ``with`` statement, which allows effects to be applied when the scene is changed.

 Concepts
 ========